ARTIST STATEMENT

 I use formless substances to behold people on the flatness of my canvas.

 I find the essence of a person somewhere in the expression of their face and hands.
-Everything else is armature.
-I ponder on the composition, research relevant history, perform preliminary studies, calibrate the proportions, solve anatomical problems, harmonize colors, and construct perspective.
-All of these tasks are a prelude to that almost holy instance when the subject, my canvas, and I will come to be one.
-Once I complete my preparation I stand still and dive into the irrational and enigmatic act of finding that ineffable missing entity that will render this particular person to be true.
-I like to think of it as the soul.
-Soul doesn’t come in tubes or jars, however the success for its search certainly depends on the integrity of my prelude.
-Soul tends to come some late hour when time has lost its meaning because I am myself lost in the wilderness of my search.
+I ponder on the composition, research relevant history, perform preliminary studies, calibrate the proportions, solve anatomical problems, harmonize colors, and construct perspective… All of these tasks are a prelude to the sacred instance when the subject, my canvas, and I will come to be one.
+Once I complete my preparation, I stand still and dive into the irrational and enigmatic search for the ineffable entity that will make my portrait to be true to the person I paint.
+I like to think of this entity as the soul.
+It doesn’t come in tubes or jars nor depends on any particular technique. …I search for it at the late hour, when time has lost its meaning and I, myself, am lost in the wilderness of my search.
 I search some more and don’t stop until the flatness of my canvas is looking back at me with the gaze I know, until I feel who is looking at me without turning my head to see.
-Sometimes I fail.
-But I do it again, because I am not allowed to stop until I succeed.

 BIO